gresendesa/jSpaghetti/README.md

 # jSequential
-Javascript framework that provides a way to make sequential scripts using declarative programming paradigm.
+Javascript framework for client-side that provides a way to make sequential scripts using declarative programming paradigm.

 Manual coming soon